woody-design/hodor/README.md

 # Hodor

-A lightweight prompt launcher for macOS 26+ (liquid glass).
+A lightweight prompt launcher for your AI workflow.

 You have prompts worth keeping — saved in notes, buried in docs, copy-pasted from the same place every time.
 Hodor gives you one place to save them and one gesture to paste them into any AI tool.
-I believe AI prompt workflow deserves its own app.

-Free and open source · All local, no network
+Free and open source · All local, no network · macOS 26+ (liquid glass)

 **[hodor.design](https://hodor.design)** — download and demo